Flows for APEX API Package (flow_api_pkg)

 end;

-p_step_key in flow_subflows.sbfl_step_key%type default null -- Step Key
+p_step_key in flow_subflows.sbfl_step_key%type default null,

 );

-Procedure flow_restart_step This procedure is designed to be called by an administrator to restart, for example, a scriptTask or serviceTask that has failed due to an error.
-The intended usage is that the adminstrator can fix the script or edit the process data that caused the task to fail, and then restart the task using this call.
+This procedure is designed to be called by an administrator to restart, for example, a scriptTask or serviceTask that has failed due to an error.
+The intended usage is that the administrator can fix the script or edit the process data that caused the task to fail, and then restart the task using this call.
 A comment can optionally be provided, which will be added to the task event log entry.
 It should only be used on a subflow having a status of ‘error’

 EXAMPLE